 Ad Valorem Tax Benefits

-The MVP project could generate over $950,000 in annual county ad valorem taxes (property taxes) once in service.
+The MVP project is expected to generate $1.2 million in annual county ad valorem taxes (property taxes) once in service.

 Residential, Commercial, and Municipal